RuslanV93/Bank-App-Landing/readme.md

 ## Features

-- **Responsive Design**: The layout adapts to various screen sizes, ensuring a great experience on both desktop and mobile devices.
 - **Modal Windows**: Interactive modal windows for important information and actions.
 - **Smooth Scrolling**: Smooth scroll animations for navigation to different sections.
 - **Tab Navigation**: Easy access to different banking services through tabs.